gothinkster/slim-php-realworld-example-app/readme.md

 ## Authorization
 Some routes required authorization to verify that user is authorized to submit the request.
-For example, when a user wants to edit an article, we need to verify that he is owner of the article.
+For example, when a user wants to edit an article, we need to verify that he is the owner of the article.

 The authorization is handled by the controller.
-Simply, the controller will compare the article's user_id with request's user.
+Simply, the controller will compare the article's user_id with request's user id.
 If not authorized, the controller will return a 403 response.
 ```php
         if ($requestUser->id != $article->user_id) {